Menu

 • Active participation in IANE (e.g. attended all journal clubs, contributed to a journal club(s) or newsletter)

-Nominated by the IANE faculty and mentors panel; awarded to a member of the Academy who has demonstrated commitment to nutrition education and education of health professionals.
+Self-nominated or nominated by a colleague; awarded to a member of the Academy who has demonstrated commitment to nutrition education and education of health professionals.

 Eligibility Criteria

-• Has been a member of IANE for at least 3 years
+• Has been a member of NNEdPro-IANE for at least 3 years

 • Demonstrated commitment and contribution to nutrition education and education of health professionals AND